chrispaynter/architecture/Financial/Sales Tax (US).md

 #### Is gift wrapping taxable

 - State rules vary, but some states do consider gift-wrapping to be a taxable charge.
 You should be able to view and/or manage these settings in your online marketplace or shopping cart.

+## How does this impact a drop-shipping business?

+- Collecting sales tax gets even more complicated with the [dropshipping business model](https://www.shipmonk.com/blog/what-is-dropshipping-and-is-it-best-for-your-business).
+-